-In your Ayutthaya tour, there is one thing that is the most popular image of local postcard you should never miss, the Wat Phra Mahathat.
+In your Ayutthaya tour, there is one thing that is the most popular image of a local postcard you should never miss, Wat Phra Mahathat.
 If that doesn't ring a bell, let's make it clear.

-Wat Phra Mahathat, literally meaning "Monastery of the Great Relic", was established in around 14 century and had been serving for royal use.
-Following the Khmer concept of temple construction, it's a vast complex of temple platforms which houses 77 delicate stupas and a stunning77-meter-high chedi.
+Wat Phra Mahathat, literally meaning "Monastery of the Great Relic", was established in around the 14 century and had been serving for royal use.
+Following the Khmer concept of temple construction, it's a vast complex of temple platforms that houses 77 delicate stupas and a stunning77-meter-high chedi.
 Amongst these great works, the biggest drive for visitors is a Buddha head overgrown by bodhi tree roots all around it, peering peacefully forward, which invokes a somewhat enigmatic atmosphere.

 During the long stretch of history, Wat Phra Mahathat was certainly not exempt from severe looting and damage made by foreign invaders - that's why you can see very few Buddha statues still have their heads intact.
 Today the temple has become a rambling site that visitors swam in for a glimpse of nostalgia and the popular Jatukhan amulets sold there.